Growing Up with Emotionally Unavailable Parents

 Cultivate supportive relationships

-Be in the company of individuals who love and support you without conditions who accept you for who you are.
+Be in the company of individuals who love and support you without conditions and who accept you for who you are.
 The impacts of emotional unavailability can be reduced, and a source of consolation and validation can be found by developing a solid support network.

 Let go of unrealistic expectations.